2020 Art Exhibits

 Women in the Arts Exhibit September 4 – October 24

-The Winnsboro Center for the Arts is proud to present its 9th Annual Women in the Arts exhibit.
-This gallery of hand-selected, diverse works showcases the immense talents of East Texas women and their combined creative voice.
-Pieces include paintings, photography, ceramics, hand-made jewelry, leather sculptures, and a stunning “Under-the-Sea” themed mosaic that is the collaborative effort of twenty-four artists.
-This exhibition will be open from September 4th-October 24th.
+The Winnsboro Center for the Arts is proud to present its 8th Annual Men in the Arts exhibit.
+This gallery of hand-selected, diverse works showcases the immense talents of East Texas Men.
+Pieces include paintings, photography, ceramics, hand-made jewelry, sculptures, metalwork, and even orgonite pyramids.
+This exhibition will be open from October 30th-December 15th.

 2020 Past Exhibits